2326wx/Airfoil-optimization/README.md

 For check of this data approach let's take extracting part of U-net and train it on images of 512x512 size.

-*ToDo:
+ToDo:
-*1. Change image size to 256x1024 and achieve the same or better results.
+1. Change image size to 256x1024 and achieve the same or better results.
-*2. Use more complicated CNN architectures.
+2. Use more complicated CNN architectures.
-*3. Implement ensemble of different CNNs.
+3. Implement ensemble of different CNNs.